madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 If you're still not sold on the idea, I have one final motivating example.
 Even in the purely logical implementations of Datalog, dataflow problems exist.
-Stratified negation is indispensible in Datalog programming.
+Stratified negation is indispensable in Datalog programming.
 When discussing negation, the emphasis is always on the lack of cyclic dependencies between predicates used negatively.
 However, there is another syntactic problem.
 Consider the following rule: